Maui Now: November 29, 2017 Weather Forecast

 South Side

-Today: Scattered showers after noon.
-Partly sunny, with a high near 83.
-Calm wind becoming west northwest around 5 mph in the afternoon.
+Today: Scattered showers.
+Mostly cloudy, with a high near 83.
+West northwest wind around 5 mph.
 Chance of precipitation is 40%.
 New precipitation amounts of less than a tenth of an inch possible.

 Tonight: Scattered showers.
 Mostly cloudy, with a low around 71.
 Light and variable wind becoming northeast around 6 mph after midnight.
 Chance of precipitation is 30%.
 New precipitation amounts between a tenth and quarter of an inch possible.